Sea Aggie Band

 After checking in, cadets will head to the Housing Office and fill out their paperwork, pick up a key, and move out to the Corps Resident Halls to drop off suitcases and room furnishings.
 Cadets are welcome to bring almost anything except TVs and computer games.
 Bear in mind that the less stuff they bring, the easier it is to keep their rooms clean and pass weekly inspections.
 At a minimum they should bring a desk lamp, laundry supplies, personal hygiene supplies, school supplies, civilian clothes for the evenings and weekends, and bed linens.
 That’s all they really need.
 Everything else they can purchase on the island, or live without.
 All freshmen are required to purchase a meal plan and to eat in the cafeteria the first year.
 This is so you know they are getting plenty to eat, and because the cafeteria is the center of social activity on campus.

 Computers: Cadets can use the school’s computers if they don’t bring their own.
-If you are going to purchase or bring a computer for your cadet, I recommend a laptop, which is very popular with all students, and because it doesn’t take up much space in the residence hall rooms.
+If you are going to purchase or bring a computer, I recommend a laptop, which is very popular with all students, and because it doesn’t take up much space in the residence hall rooms.
 However, please make sure there are no games on their computer.
-We don’t want cadets playing internet games on the weekend or to relax during the week.
+Cadets are not allowed to play internet games on the weekend or to relax during the week.
 There isn’t enough time in the day for them to waste with computer games!

 After they have set up their rooms, it’s time for haircuts, receiving uniforms, and for meeting other cadets.
 For this reason, we will have a briefing for all parents at 1300 hrs (1:00 PM), and 1430 hrs (2:30 PM) that afternoon in the CLB (Classroom / Lab Building), which is the next building as you walk past the flag pole from the Sea Aggie Center or the Housing Office.
 If you need to get back on the road, you may miss the briefing.
 However if you would like to know what to expect the first year, and what your cadet will be doing, you will want to attend this briefing followed by Q + A with the Deputy Superintendent.